Cincinnati vs. Tulsa NCAA Football Odds, Plays and Insights | November 6, 2021

 Cincinnati Stats and Trends

-- Cincinnati has five wins against the spread in eight games this season.
+- Cincinnati has played eight games, with five wins against the spread.

 - The Bearcats have been favored by 22.5 points or more five times this season and have covered the spread in two of them.